-An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:
+An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame, that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:

-include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.
+include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1 and if the received frame does not contain a Device ID, generate a unique identifer to assign to this non-AP STA.

 include an Extended RSN Capabilities element in the second PASN frame with the Device ID Active field set to 1.

-Correct operation of the device ID mechanism depends on all APs in the ESS being configured with dot11DeviceIDActivated set to true.
+Correct operation of the device ID mechanism depends on all APs in the ESS being configured with dot11DeviceIDActivated set to true and a single symmetric key used for encrypting device IDs per 12.X.Y.
 Support of the device ID mechanism needs to be advertised by all APs in an ESS in Beacons and Probe Response frames.

 A STA shall not send a frame containing a device ID element to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.